melchiorhering/GUI-OS-AI-Agent-Benchmarking/src/benchmark/README.md

 └── task.py
 ```

-## How It Works
+## ⚙️ How It Works

+The system is designed around two core components:

-* **Evaluation Functions (`.py` files):** The Python files in this directory (e.g., `general.py`, `table.py`, `task.py`) contain the core logic for performing evaluations.
-Each file provides a set of related functions designed to assess a specific aspect of a task.
+* **🧩 Evaluation Functions (`.py` files):** The Python files in this directory (e.g., `general.py`, `table.py`, `task.py`) are the building blocks of our evaluation system.
+Each file contains a library of functions designed to assess specific aspects of a task.

-* **Task Setups (`evaluation_examples`):** The `evaluation_examples` directory contains practical examples of how to configure and define new tasks.
-Each example demonstrates how to use the evaluation functions from the Python files to build a complete evaluation pipeline.
+* **📝 Task Setups (`evaluation_examples`):** The `evaluation_examples` directory contains practical examples that show you how to define new tasks.
+Think of these as recipes that combine the evaluation "ingredients" from the Python files to create a complete evaluation pipeline.

+## 🏁 Getting Started: Your First Task

+To create a new task, simply:

+1.  **Explore the examples:** Dive into the `evaluation_examples` directory to find a setup that resembles what you want to build.
+2.  **Configure your task:** Create a new configuration file based on the example.
-To create a new task, you should look at the examples within `evaluation_examples` to understand how to structure your task configuration and then call the appropriate evaluation functions from the various `.py` files.
+3.  **Call the functions:** Use the evaluation functions from the various `.py` files to bring your task to life.